essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 - Reduce: Aggregate() in Linq or fold / reduce in F# |

 +++
-Functional paradigms implies a strong focus on data, function working on data and composability.
+Functional paradigms implies a strong focus on data and composable functions

 ---